ISAITB/docs-itb-ta/source/login/index.rst

 Once you have authenticated you will be transferred back to the Test Bed as follows:

-* If you have a single role assigned to you you will be automatically transferred to the :ref:`test bed's landing page<navigate__landing_page>`.
+* If you have a single role assigned to you you will be automatically transferred to the :ref:`Test Bed's landing page<navigate__landing_page>`.
 * If you don't have an assigned role or have multiple roles you will be transferred to a screen to select the one to proceed with.
 See :ref:`login__roles` for details.

 .. note::
-  **Initial login following installation:** A fresh test bed installation defines an initial administrator account that can be used to make the first login, however this is a username and password based account.
-If your test bed instance is to be integrated with EU Login it needs to first be configured as being in "migration mode" to allow you to link your EU Login account to the default administrator.
+  **Initial login following installation:** A fresh Test Bed installation defines an initial administrator account that can be used to make the first login, however this is a username and password based account.
+If your Test Bed instance is to be integrated with EU Login it needs to first be configured as being in "migration mode" to allow you to link your EU Login account to the default administrator.